 -

-When e-filing, I click "Start Filing" and nothing happens
+When I click "Start Filing" nothing happens

 -